MartinFSSr/RepData_PeerAssessment1/PA1_template.md

 *Instructions: There are missing values (coded as NA).
 This may introduce bias into some calculations or summaries of the data.*

-*Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)*
+*1.Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)*

-*Devise a strategy for filling in all of the missing values in the dataset.*
+*2.Devise a strategy for filling in all of the missing values in the dataset.*

-*Create a new dataset with the missing data filled in.*
+*3.Create a new dataset with the missing data filled in.*

-*Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.*
+*4.Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.*

-*Do these values differ from the estimates from the first part of the assignment?
+*5.Do these values differ from the estimates from the first part of the assignment?
 What is the impact of imputing missing data on the estimates of the total daily number of steps?*

 ```r